ISU-MolPhyl/EEOB563/computer_labs/lab2/README.md

 After you executed the file, you should get a note that "Processing of input file "cob\_aa.nxs" completed.

 **Congratulations!**
-For additional information see PAUP 3.1 manual (which is obsolete, but has an excellent background section on parsimony analysis) and the command reference document.
+For additional information see [PAUP 3.1 manual](http://paup.scs.fsu.edu/Paup_Doc_31.pdf) (obsolete, but has an excellent background section on parsimony analysis) and the [command reference document](http://paup.csit.fsu.edu/Cmd_ref_v2.pdf).

 ### Running maximum parsimony searches in PAUP
 1. Before we run the analysis in PAUP, it is a good practice to start a log file.
 This log file will store all of the output that PAUP* presents in the Terminal window and will be helpful to keep a record of your analysis for future reference: